Milène Guermont: Career

-In July 2016, her artwork CAUSSE, commissioned by an eminent scientist, is installed permanently in the preservation area of the Montparnasse Cemetery in Paris.
-This sculpture is made of high-performance concrete and light.
+In July 2016, her artwork CAUSSE, commissioned by an eminent scientist, was installed permanently in the preservation area of the Montparnasse Cemetery in Paris.
+This sculpture was made of high-performance concrete and involved light.

 She collaborates with people from different fields.
-For example, the architect Claude Parent imagines with her THE PEARL OF LAOS; this "folie" (an architecture without obvious function) is shown at FONDATION CARTIER.
-The theatre director Jean Lambert-Wild conceives a play with some of her artworks like her Polysensual Concrete sculpture BARREL.
+For example, she created her THE PEARL OF LAOS with the architect Claude Parent; it was shown at Fondation Cartier.
+The theater director Jean Lambert-Wild conceived a play with some of her artworks.

-She has a solo show called LES CRISTAUX at the Mineralogy Museum Mines ParisTech in 2016, the first time that the museum accepts to open its space to show contemporary artwork in dialogue with the collection of minerals.
+In 2016, she had a solo show called LES CRISTAUX at Mines Paris – PSL.

-In 2017, Milène is selected to represent the French engineers at the World Federation of Engineering Organizations (WFEO), UNESCO's partner.
-Her sculpture made of Polysensual Concrete, MINI AGUA, is the artwork shown at the French Pavilion of the International Exhibition ASTANA 2017.
+In 2017, Milène was selected to represent French engineers at the World Federation of Engineering Organizations (WFEO), UNESCO's partner.
+Her sculpture made of Polysensual Concrete, MINI AGUA, was the artwork shown at the French Pavilion of the International Exhibition ASTANA 2017.

-She receives in Brussels the artprize of NOVA XX, international competition of women artists who use hi-tech.
+She received in Brussels the art prize of NOVA XX, international competition of women artists who use hi-tech.

-In 2018, she has solo shows at Trinity House, Westminster, Jérome Seydoux-Pathé Foundation, Town Hall of the 13th arrondissement of Paris, UNESCO.
-PYRAMIDION is exhibited on a boat next to Musée d'Orsay during NUIT BLANCHE Paris.
-It is the only sculpture at Lieu Secret for the festival Badass with Lou Doillon, Agnes Jaoui and Manon Garcia.
-PYRAMIDION interacts with the public and the WALKING MAN by Giacometti at UNESCO in particular for the First International Day of Light and La Nuit des Musées.
-Her pyramid belongs to the "2018, European Year of Cultural Heritage", The International Day of Women Days in Engineering, the London Festival of Architecture, the Open Houses of the capital of the UK.
-Soprano Katerina Mina performs a capella into PYRAMIDION TWIN at Trinity House, London.
+In 2018, she had solo shows at Trinity House, Westminster, Jérome Seydoux-Pathé Foundation, the town hall of the 13th arrondissement of Paris, UNESCO.
+PYRAMIDION was exhibited on a boat next to the Musée d'Orsay during Nuit Blanche, Paris.
+It was the only sculpture at Lieu Secret for the Badass festival, with Lou Doillon, Agnes Jaoui, and Manon Garcia.
+PYRAMIDION interacts with the public and the WALKING MAN by Giacometti at UNESCO, in particular for the First International Day of Light and La Nuit des Musées.
+Her pyramid belonged to the "2018, European Year of Cultural Heritage", The International Day of Women Days in Engineering, the London Festival of Architecture, and the Open Houses of the capital of the UK.
+Soprano Katerina Mina performed a cappella in PYRAMIDION TWIN at Trinity House, London.

-Milene is one of the three "Entrepreneurial Women of the Year" of Usine Nouvelle', one of the eight speakers on "Women's Achievements and Professional Attainments" at the international symposium MoMoWo in Turin and becomes Honorary Fellow of Queen Mary University in London.
+Milene was one of the three "Entrepreneurial Women of the Year" of Usine Nouvelle, one of the eight speakers on "Women's Achievements and Professional Attainments" at the international symposium MoMoWo in Turin, and became an honorary fellow of Queen Mary University in London.

-In 2019, she belongs to the French Delegation - she is the youngest and also the only artist - of the Global Summit of Women that occurs in Basel and receives the PEACE HERO AWARD.
+In 2019, she took part in the French delegation to the Global Summit of Women that occurred in Basel and received the Peace Hero Award.